Analytic–synthetic distinction: The possibility of metaphysics

 After ruling out the possibility of analytic a posteriori propositions, and explaining how we can obtain knowledge of analytic a priori propositions, Kant also explains how we can obtain knowledge of synthetic a posteriori propositions.
 That leaves only the question of how knowledge of synthetic a priori propositions is possible.
 This question is exceedingly important, Kant maintains, because all scientific knowledge (for him Newtonian physics and mathematics) is made up of synthetic a priori propositions.
 If it is impossible to determine which synthetic a priori propositions are true, he argues, then metaphysics as a discipline is impossible.
 The remainder of the Critique of Pure Reason is devoted to examining whether and how knowledge of synthetic a priori propositions is possible.

 Mathematics and Synthetic Apriori Propositions.

-One example Kant gives of a possibly synthetic apriori propositions are the propositions of mathematics.
+One example Kant gives of a possibly synthetic a priori propositions are the propositions of mathematics.
 The mathematical equation that 10 = 0.2x 50 is true regardless of experience thus making it a priori, but not analytic.
 Mathematical propositions are not analytic in that 10 does not self evidently contain 0.2x50, in the same way that the concept bachelor contains the categories of unmarried and male.